haileysiwek/Happy-Plants/README.md

     </figcaption>
 </figure>

-The home screen of Happy Plants displays the ability to search for plants, select your location, and view plants in your location.

-### 4.2 Search Screen
+### 4.3 Search Plants Screen
+Navigating to the "Search Plants" screen from the home screen, the search screen allows users to select a desired plant from the full knowledge database list, search for plants by their name, or filter plants by their family.
+Upon the user selecting a plant from the full or filtered list, a page with all the details and care routine information for the desired plant will be displayed.
+The app user may select to navigate back to the previous screen at any point using the back arrow in the upper lefthand corner of the page.
 <figure style="text-align: center;">
     <img src="images/searchscreen.png" alt="Search Screen">
     <figcaption style="text-align: center;">
-        Figure 6: Search Screen
+        Figure 6: Search Plants Screen
     </figcaption>
 </figure>

-The search screen allows users to search for plants by name, type, or specific care needs.
-It provides detailed plant profiles with care instructions.

-### 4.3 Location Screen
+### 4.4 Location Input Screen
+Navigating to the "My Location" screen from the home screen, the location screen helps users find plants suitable for their geographical location.
+On the page, the user must simply selected one of the listed general locations to represent their personal home gardening location.
 <figure style="text-align: center;">
     <img src="images/locationscreen.png" alt="Location Screen">
     <figcaption style="text-align: center;">
-        Figure 7: Location Screen
+        Figure 7: My Location Screen
     </figcaption>
 </figure>

-The location screen helps users find plants suitable for their geographical location.
-It suggests plants based on local climate and environmental conditions.

-### 4.4 Plants by Location Screen
+### 4.5 Plants by Location Screen
+Navigating to the "Plants by Location" screen from the home screen, this screen displays plants commonly found in the user's selected location from the "My Location" page, helping users choose plants that thrive in their general environment.
+Figure 8 shows the generated "Plants by Location" screen when the user had selected "North America" for their location on the "My Location" screen.
+The page in Figure 8 contains a filtered list of all the plants within the application's knowledge base that are commonly located in North America.
+Upon the user selecting a plant from the generated list, a page with all the details and care routine information for the desired plant will be displayed.
+The app user may select to navigate back to the previous screen at any point using the back arrow in the upper lefthand corner of the page.
 <figure style="text-align: center;">
     <img src="images/plantlocationscreen.png" alt="Plants by Location Screen">
     <figcaption style="text-align: center;">
         Figure 8: Plants by Location Screen
     </figcaption>
 </figure>

-This screen displays plants commonly found in specific regions or zones, helping users choose plants that thrive in their local environment.

 ---